digithor/dotfiles/README.md

 The script — if present — typically installs required dependencies and creates the necessary symlinks.

-### 2) GNU Stow (recommended for modular symlinking)
+### 2) GNU Stow (recommended)

-GNU Stow is a simple tool that turns directories into sets of symlinks in your home directory.
+GNU Stow is a simple tool that creates symlinks from package directories to your home directory.

 1. Install stow:
     - macOS: `brew install stow`
     - Debian/Ubuntu: `sudo apt install stow`

 2. Clone the repo:
     - `git clone <repo-url> ~/.dotfiles`

-3. From the repo root, run stow for the packages you want:
+3. Stow the packages you want:
-   - `cd ~/.dotfiles`
-   - `stow zsh_config` (creates symlinks for files inside `zsh_config` into your home)
-   - `stow neovim`
+    ```bash
+    cd ~/.dotfiles
+    stow zsh_config    # Zsh configuration
+    stow zsh_custom    # Custom Zsh plugins
+    stow starship      # Starship prompt
+    stow neovim        # Neovim configuration
+    stow tmux          # Tmux configuration
+    stow kitty         # Kitty terminal (or use wezterm/ghostty)
+    ```

+4. Choose one terminal emulator and stow only that one:
     - `stow kitty`
-   - Repeat for other modules as desired.
+    - `stow wezterm`
+    - `stow ghostty`

-Each package directory should contain files arranged as they will appear in your home (or under `.config`).
+Each package directory contains files arranged as they appear in your home directory.

 ### 3) Manual symlinking